antcont/GeLeCo/README.md

 After scraping and cleaning, the subcorpora were sentence splitted.
 In particular, only lines containing two or more period characters underwent sentence splitting.
 For this task, [Kahn’s and Schroeder’s sentence-splitter](https://github.com/mediacloud/sentence-splitter) was used, and a list of non-breaking prefixes with legal abbreviations taken from the corpus and from online sources was supplied in order to improve sentence splitting accuracy.
 After splitting, lines were added opening and closing sentence delimiting tags (`<s>`).

 #### 3.5.
 POS tagging and lemmatization
-The corpus was tagged with Part-of-Speech tags and lemmas using the SpaCy tagger.
+The corpus was tagged with Part-of-Speech tags and lemmas using the TreeTagger.
 The output did not undergo any systematic revision or correction stage; therefore, the corpus may contain minor sentence splitting or metadata errors.